DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Den of Wolves.md

 This area is largely as described in <span class="citation">Z5.
 Deep Caves (p.
 203)</span>.
 However, replace the word “torchlit" in the description with “yellow-lit."
 In addition, players who pass through this area can see flickering torchlight emanating from <span class="citation">Z7.
 Shrine of Mother Night (p.
 204)</span>.

 Bianca, Wensencia, and Kellen are not present when the players arrive.
 Instead, <span class="citation">Z5a.
 South Cave (p.
 203)</span> is occupied by two slumbering **werewolf brawlers** in wolf form named Kobal Mironovich and Radovan Lipsiege, while <span class="citation">Z5b.
 North Cave (p.
-203)</span> is occupied by nine alert **wolves** loyal to Strahd and Kiril.
+203)</span> is occupied by six alert **wolves** loyal to Strahd and Kiril.

 To sneak through this area without disturbing the wolves, the players must succeed on a DC 19 Dexterity (Stealth) check, made with disadvantage as described in <span class="citation">Z5.
 Deep Caves (p.
 203)</span>.
 If they hear or see a potential intruder, the wolves begin growling and barking, awakening Kobal and Radovan.
 The werewolves and wolves then move to investigate the source of the disturbance.
 Once they've cornered any intruders, Kobal and Radovan assume their hybrid forms and attack.